What is a WAF? |

 - Supports external sources of intelligence

-WAFs and NGFWs are functions that manage network traffic at different points.
-The NGFW is guarding the entrance to a shopping mall (network traffic), and the WAF is protecting a specific store (the application on the network).
+- WAFs and NGFWs are functions that manage network traffic at different points.
+The NGFW is guarding the entrance to a shopping mall (network traffic).
+The WAF is protecting a specific store (the application on the network).

 Web security gateway vs web application firewalls